Regensburg: Events

-Twice a year the Regensburg Dult takes place.
-This is the city's Volksfest, which is Bavaria's fourth largest.
-The Bürgerfest (citizen celebration) in the Old Town is held every two years, attracting over 100,000 visitors.
+Twice a year, the Regensburg Dult takes place.
+This is the city's Volksfest, Bavaria's fourth-largest.
+The Bürgerfest (citizen celebration) in the Old Town is held every two years and attracts over 100,000 visitors.
 Every second weekend in July, people dressed as knights and other medieval characters come together at the Regensburg Spectaculum, a medieval market, near the Stone Bridge.
 Every December, there are several Christmas markets all over the city.

-Nightlife

-With over 500 bars, restaurants, clubs, and other venues in the inner city alone, Regensburg provides a rich and diverse nightlife due to its young population.

 Demographics

 Population

 In 2023, Regensburg had 178,577 inhabitants, making it the fourth largest city in Bavaria.
 Over the last hundred years, the city's population has grown rapidly, exceeding 100,000 in 1945 due to the influx of Germans who were expelled from various Eastern and Central European countries at the end of the war.
-Today Regensburg is one of the fastest growing cities in Germany.
+Today, Regensburg is one of the fastest-growing cities in Germany.

 International communities

-Just over 22% of the total population are foreigners.
-As of 2022, most come from Ukraine, the Middle East and Southeastern Europe:
+As of 2024, just over 22% of the total population was of foreign origin.
+As of 2022, most came from Ukraine, the Middle East and Southeastern Europe: